 Introduction to Online and Mobile Banking

 Technology continues to transform our daily lives, and banking is no exception.
 Today, you can practically manage all of your personal finances online.
 In fact, some financial institutions operate completely online.
-When choosing a new financial institution or credit card, you should consider the mobile and online services that are offered, factoring them into your final decision.
+When choosing a new financial institution or credit card, you should consider the online and mobile services that are offered, factoring them into your final decision.
 When choosing a financial institution, it’s always important to review the basics such as account requirements and fees.
 However, when it comes to online and mobile banking, it is all about accessibility and convenience.

 Financial institutions are promoting their online services more and more.
 Some financial institutions even offer reductions in fees if you do all your banking online and never enter a physical branch.
 Online services have developed to the point where you can do pretty much anything a teller can, if not more.